Primary Navigation Mobile

 How much does it cost to run?

-The precise cost of running an electric car is nuanced because there are so many factors.
-Potentially, it can be seriously cheap to run using a home charger – especially so if you are able to top it up with solar roof panels for your home, or using cheap night rate electricity.
-Thus equipped, you could be charging an I-Pace overnight for around £10-15.
+The precise cost of running an electric car is quite nuanced because there are so many factors to consider.
+It can be seriously cheap to run using a home charger – especially if you sign up to a cheaper EV electricity tariff.
+Thus equipped, you could fully recharge a Jaguar I-Pace’s 90kWh overnight for around £10-15 – according to Jaguar, doing so takes around 13 hours using a typical 7kW home wallbox charger.

-Of course, if you don’t have access to cheap electricity, or are only able to top up on public chargers, the picture changes drastically – and often a conventional diesel or petrol car could be cheaper to fuel.
+Of course, if you don’t have access to cheap electricity, or can only top up on public chargers, the picture changes drastically.
+Using rapid chargers in particular can be quite expensive, potentially more so than filling up with petrol or diesel.

-Then there’s its Miles Per Pound MPP figure of 2.9 - 8.2 which is good for a car with this performance – as are the tax savings due to the I-Pace attracting a 0% rating for Benefit in Kind (BIK).
+The I-Pace’s miles-per-pound figure of 2.9 – 8.2 is pretty good for a car with its level of performance.
+As are the tax savings company car drivers can make – the I-Pace attracts a 0% rating for Benefit in Kind (BIK).

 Range and charging